nutjob-laboratories/erk/README.md

    * Most IRC events can be caught
    * Obscure blog and forums posts aren't needed, [plugin documentation](https://github.com/nutjob-laboratories/erk/blob/master/documentation/Erk_Plugin_Guide.pdf) (with everything you need to know to write **Ərk** plugins) is included
    * [Check out the official plugin repository](https://github.com/nutjob-laboratories/erk-plugins)!
 If you've got a plugin that you've written and want to include in the repository, send a pull request!
-* An extensive set of command-line flags, allowing for _even more_ configuration options
+* An extensive set of command line flags, allowing for _even more_ configuration options
   * Disable most features on startup
   * Connect to an IRC server from the command-line
   * Support for connecting via [IRC URLs](https://www.w3.org/Addressing/draft-mirashi-url-irc-01.txt)